S3-working-group/s3-practical-guide/S3-practical-guide.md

 ## Pattern 6.4: Clarify Intended Outcome

-**Be explicit about the expected results of agreements, actions, projects and strategies.**
+**Be explicit about the expected results of agreements, activities, projects and strategies.**

 Agree on and record a concise description of the intended outcome.